jadc/notes/chem/30ib/unit0.md

 The conducting solution.
 Usually is comprised of the ~~same ions as the electrode~~ in said solution.

+The positive electrolyte---the one that the cathode is submerged in---is called the anolyte.
+The negative electrolyte---the one that the anode is submerged in---is called the catholyte.

 #### Redox Couple
 The reduced and oxidized forms of a chemical entity.
 In other words, the pair of chemical entities in a half reaction.